pgnikolov/QRWaver/README.md

 ## 🧠 How It Works

 The frontend generates live previews by calling a lightweight API that returns an SVG data URI (no persistence).
-When a user explicitly saves — or clicks Download while logged in — the app persists the QR by rendering the requested format and uploading to Cloudflare R2, creating a `QRCode` row with a short `slug` for tracked scans.
+When a user explicitly saves — or clicks Download while logged in — the app persists the QR by rendering the requested format and uploading to Cloudflare R2.
+A `QRCode` row is created together with a short `slug` for tracked scans, and the actual QR image encodes the short URL so every real‑world scan passes through `/s/<slug>` and gets counted.

 - Rendering: `qrcode` library; SVG via `qrcode.image.svg.SvgPathImage`, PNG/JPG via in-memory rasterization.
 - Frames: client‑side composition; frame SVG contains a `<rect id="QR_ZONE">` region to place the QR image.
 - Storage: public R2 URL is stored in `QRCode.file_path`.
 - Tracking: `/s/<slug>` logs scan details and redirects (URL type) or shows inline landing for non‑URL payloads.
+  - Base URL for short links
+    - Development: uses the current request host (e.g., http://127.0.0.1:5000) so local slugs resolve correctly.
+    - Production: uses `PUBLIC_BASE_URL` when set; otherwise falls back to the request host.
+  - UTM defaults stored on each `QRCode` are merged with incoming query UTMs (incoming takes precedence).
+The merged UTMs are logged with the scan, and for URL QRs they are forwarded to the destination URL without overwriting any `utm_*` already present there.

 ---